Before training starts

 Please explore the Wessex Professional Support and Wellbeing Unit (PSW) pages for further information.

-Less Than Full Time Training for GP Trainees
+Less Than Full Time Training for GP Doctors in Training

-In order to provide clarity and consistency across Wessex GP School, please note that LTFT posts for GP trainees will only be offered at 60 or 80% in the majority of cases unless exceptional circumstances apply such as an occupational health assessment, when consideration will be made on a case by case basis.
+In order to provide clarity and consistency across Wessex GP School, please note that LTFT posts for GP doctors in training are considered at 60 or 80% in the majority of cases unless exceptional circumstances apply such as an occupational health assessment, when consideration will be made on a case by case basis.

 We will continue to honour posts offered or currently being worked by trainees at different percentages so this will only apply to future posts in the Deanery.

 From August 2022 the Reference Guide for Postgraduate Foundation and Specialty Training in the UK (Gold Guide) for less than full time specialty trainees will change with the introduction of a Category 3 into the guidance.
-Guidance and application process for GP Trainees applying under Category 3.
+Guidance and application process for GP doctors in training.

 Information and guidance on LTFT Training and the process to apply can be found on our Less Than Full Time Training Pages